krvikash35/logat/README.md

 - You can pass just string or object or any number of argument to log method.
 - All the object passed to log method will be stringify and will be prefix with Object{index}
 - If the object passed to error method is instance of error, then method will automatically print trace of that error, showing where the actuall error happend.
-- Will emit event if any error occured like wrong options or file read error etc, we can attach the event listener after importing the module
+- Will emit event "LogConfigError" if any error occured like wrong options or file read error etc, we can attach the event listener after importing the module

 ###### Please Note:
 line number where log was called is different from line number where error object got instantianted. i.e